 - f.
-Outsourcer and other third party management; - g.
-Market positioning of Aegon UK's proposition; - h.
-Aegon UK's overall customer proposition (including customer experience, treatment and outcomes); - i.
-Oversight of Change; - j.
-People, talent and culture; - k.
-Strategic relationships with stakeholders; - I. PRA and FCA regulatory compliance and relationship and interactions; - m.
-Aegon NV Group policy compliance and determining Aegon UK policies and overseeing Aegon UK policy compliance; and - n.
+Overseeing Aegon UK's approach to sustainability and stewardship and in particular its responsible investment and stewardship commitments; - g.
+Oversight of Aegon UK's approach to the FCA's Consumer Duty in relation to ensuring customer outcomes are central to the Companies' strategy, policies, and controls;" and "Review and approve on behalf of each FCA regulated firm at least annually its assessment of whether customer outcomes are consistent with the FCA's Consumer Duty and agree any action required to address any identified risks or issues; - h.
+Outsourcer and other third-party management; - i.
+Market positioning of Aegon UK's proposition; - j.
+Aegon UK's overall customer proposition (including customer experience, treatment and outcomes); - k.
+Oversight of Change; - I. People, talent and culture; - m.
+Strategic relationships with stakeholders; - n.
+PRA and FCA regulatory compliance and relationship and interactions; - o.
+Aegon NV Group policy compliance and determining Aegon UK policies and overseeing Aegon UK policy compliance; and - p.
 Overseeing Aegon UK's responsibilities as principal employer of the Aegon UK Defined Benefit Pension Scheme.